 If you are showing signs of withdrawal symptoms which typically include feelings of nausea and vomiting, headache, shakiness/tremors, confusion/disorientation, and sometimes even seizures.
-If you're experiencing these symptoms after a night of drinking it is best to consult your doctor or medical professional immediately!
+If you're experiencing these after a night of drinking it is best to consult your doctor or medical professional immediately!

 Please drink responsibly and be cautious of repeat symptoms.